 - 1. Significant features are not represented by the sample unit (e.g., Solar Panels, ADUs, significant use of salvaged materials, etc.) - 2.
 Prior to the multiplier being applied the point subtotal differs by more than 10% from other units - 3.
 A unit's floorplan square footage varies by more than 10% in size from the sample unit's floorplan size - 4.
-A unit's house size requires the use of a different multiplier or material section requirement from the sample unit to conform with the Housing Size Matrix SECTION ONE: REQUIREMENTS REQUIRED CREDITS PER STAR LEVEL 3-Star Requirements Credit # Category Credit 1-1 3 rd party verification required by program approved Built Green Verifier 1-2 Conform to the House Size Matrix (Table 0-1) 1-3 Meet all applicable codes, regulations, and green building incentive requirements 1-4 Points Achieve a minimum of 40 points in each of sections 2-5 1-5 Site & Water Stabilize all construction entrances with quarry spall or crushed rock 1-6 Site & Water No zinc galvanized ridge caps, copper flashing or copper wires for moss prevention (Credit 2-48) 1-7 Site & Water Document a water efficiency score through WERS or WRI of 70 or less, or certify under WaterSense 2.0, or Model total water use reduction of at least 30% (Credit 2-51); OR Prescriptively all plumbing fixtures and appliances are low-flow (Credits 2-63 to 2-66) and emphasize drought-tolerant or native vegetation (food production excluded) 1-8 Energy Performance modeled ERI of 62-56 (Credit 3-1); OR Performance modeled 6% improvement over 2018 WSEC (Credit 3-2); OR Document additional Prescriptive credits from 2018 WSEC R406.3 table worth 1.0pt or greater (Credit 3-5) 1-9 IAQ CARB II compliant or better materials for cabinets and hard-surface flooring, Greenguard Gold or Formaldehyde-free certified insulation, and low-VOC paints and low toxic wet-applied interior finishes (Credits 4-19, 4-23, 4-24, 4-26) [see below] 1-10 IAQ All spot fans under 110 CFM are 0.5 sones or less (Credit 4-50) 1-11 Material Post jobsite recycling plan on site and maintain at least two bins on site (one for waste, one for recyclables) [see below] 1-12 ESJ Achieve at least 15 points in Section 6: Equity and Social Justice 1-13 OMH Provide a building owner's manual in accordance with Credit 7-1
+A unit's house size requires the use of a different multiplier or material section requirement from the sample unit to conform with the Housing Size Matrix

+SECTION ONE: REQUIREMENTS REQUIRED CREDITS PER STAR LEVEL 3-Star Requirements 1-1 3 rd party verification required by program-approved Built Green Verifier 1-2 Conform to the House Size Matrix (Table 0-1) 1-3 Meet all applicable codes, regulations, and green building incentive requirements 1-4 Points Achieve a minimum of 40 points in Sections 2, 4, and 5; achieve a minimum of 30 points in Section 3 1-5 Site & Water Stabilize all construction entrances with quarry spall or crushed rock 1-6 Site & Water Document a water efficiency score through WERS or WRI of 70 or less, or Model total water use reduction of at least 30% (Credit 2-50); OR Prescriptively all plumbing fixtures and appliances are low-flow (Credits 2-62 through 2-65) and emphasize drought-tolerant or native vegetation (food production excluded) 1-7 IAQ TSCA Title VI compliant materials for cabinets and hard- surface flooring, Greenguard Gold or Formaldehyde-free insulation, and low-VOC paints and wet-applied interior finishes (Credits 4-19, 4-23, 4-24, 4-26) 1-8 IAQ All spot fans under 110 CFM are 0.5 sones or less (Credit 4-50) 1-9 Material Post jobsite recycling plan on site and maintain at least two bins on site (one for waste, one for recyclables) 1-10 ESJ Achieve at least 15 points in Section 6: Equity and Social Justice 1-11 Carbon Choose 1 out of the 6 Carbon Reduction Prescriptive Credits (Credits 7-1 through 7-6); OR Complete Performance pathway (Credit 7-7)

-CARB II compliant materials for cabinets and hard-surface flooring, Greenguard Gold or Formaldehyde-free certified insulation, and low-VOC paints and low-toxic wet-applied interior finishes Responsible Party: Architect, Interior Designer, General Contractor Intent: Protect worker and occupant health from harmful off-gassing from added formaldehydes, volatile organic compounds (VOCs), and other potentially toxic fumes and solvents.
-Performance Requirement: Specify and use only CARB II, NAUF or ULEF compliant materials for cabinets and hard-surface flooring.
-Wall insulation must be Greenguard Gold or formaldehyde-free certified.
-Low- or Zero-VOC paints and low-toxic wet-applied finishes for all interior applications and finishes (see Credits 4-23 for full list of applicable wet-applied finishes).
+1-12 ON 1H Provide a building owner's manual in accordance with Credit 8-1 --------- ---- --- -- Use TSCA Title VI compliant materials and wall insulation, and low-VOC paints for interior applications and finishes Responsible Party: Architect, Interior Designer, General Contractor Intent: Protect worker and occupant health from harmful off-gassing from added urea formaldehyde and volatile organic compounds (VOCs).
+Performance Requirement: Specify and use only TSCA Title VI compliant or certified No Added Urea Formaldehyde (NAUF) materials and wall insulation, and low- or Zero-VOC paints for all interior applications and finishes.
 When Verified: Review of product documentation and visually verify during intermediate and final construction inspections.
-Cross References: 4-19, 4-23, 4-24, 4-26 Post jobsite recycling plan on site and maintain at least two bins (one for waste, one for recyclables) Responsible Party: General Contractor Intent: Control and minimize waste generated on site.
+Cross References: 4-23, 4-24, 4-26 Post jobsite recycling plan on site and maintain at least two bins (one for waste, one for recyclables) Responsible Party: General Contractor Intent: Control and minimize waste generated on site.